sjg20/paperman/README.md

     27 Property taxes  pd 2020.max 3 1093872 96562c4e cebfc3b3 5c863b22 d80abde6

+# Creating a package

+Ignore this unless you want to create a Debian / Ubuntu package for paperman.

+sudo apt install devscripts

+Update changelog

+Run dch and edit

+- It will add the date in the format produced by 'date -R'

 ## Future Features

 Here's what I'd like it to support: